Welcome to CREDO

 The laboratory's weekly seminars are open to the public.
 You may attend without any prior notification.

-On Friday 5th September 2014 the CREDO will host Bob Connolly.
-He will present his movie Black harvest
+On Friday 5th September 2014 the CREDO hosted Bob Connolly.
+He presented his movie Black harvest

 A few ongoing projects